Rod Strickland: Portland Trail Blazers (1992–1996)

 Before the start of the 1992–93 season, Strickland signed as a free agent with the Portland Trail Blazers.

-On April 5, 1994, Strickland set a Trail Blazers record with 20 assists in a single game, during a 135-113 win over the Phoenix Suns.
+On April 5, 1994, Strickland set a Trail Blazers record with 20 assists in a single game, during a 135–113 win over the Phoenix Suns.

-On January 24, 1995, Strickland set a career high with 36 points scored, on 15-21 shooting from the field, in a 105-99 loss to the Knicks.
+On January 24, 1995, Strickland set a career high with 36 points scored, on 15-21 shooting from the field, in a 105–99 loss to the Knicks.
 During that year's playoffs, Strickland averaged 23.3 points and 12.3 assists per game in a first round loss to the Suns.

 On April 5, 1996, Strickland scored 27 points and recorded 12 assists in a 110-102 Game 1 loss to the Utah Jazz.
-The Trail Blazers eventually lost the series 3-2, and the series was contested until Game 5, when Strickland scored only 10 points while missing 11 of his 16 shots, as the Jazz won 102-64.
+The Trail Blazers eventually lost the series 3–2, and the series was contested until Game 5, when Strickland scored only 10 points while missing 11 of his 16 shots, as the Jazz won 102–64.

-Despite regular season success in Portland, Strickland and the Trail Blazers never advanced out of the first round in the playoffs during his tenure.
+Despite regular season success in Portland, Strickland and the Trail Blazers never advanced out of the first round in the playoffs.
 In four seasons with the Blazers, Strickland averaged 17 points and 8.6 assists per game.

 Washington Bullets/Wizards (1996–2001)

-In a move that initially helped both franchises, Strickland and teammate Harvey Grant were traded to the Washington Bullets for Rasheed Wallace and Mitchell Butler in 1996.
+Strickland and teammate Harvey Grant were traded to the Washington Bullets for Rasheed Wallace and Mitchell Butler in 1996.
 In his first season in Washington, Strickland averaged 17.2 ppg and 8.9 apg helping the Bullets make the playoffs in 1997 for the first time in 8 seasons.

 In 1997–98, Strickland had the best season of his career as he averaged 17.8 ppg and a league leading 10.5 apg.
 During the year, Strickland also became only the 25th player in NBA history to record 10,000 points and 5,000 assists.
-Strickland was selected to the Second Team All-NBA.
+Strickland was selected to the second All-NBA team.
 While his individual stats improved over the next few seasons for the Wizards, the team got worse, leading to a buyout of his contract.